simonediberardino/JBomb/README.md

 ## Contribute

 We welcome contributions from the community to make JBomb even better.
 If you have ideas, bug fixes, or new features to contribute, please submit a pull request.
-Together, we can make JBomberman an even more exciting and polished gaming experience.
-Thank you for choosing JBomberman.
-We hope you enjoy the game as much as we enjoyed creating it.
-Let's have a blast!